spencerhurt/spencerhurt.github.io/_pages/research.md

 My work focuses on the eco-evolutionary dynamics controlling biological invasions and local adaptation in the Great Basin.
 Accounting for factors such as plant traits, population origins, and plant-plant interactions, I aim to predict seed mixes that optimize restoration outcomes in different environments and to test those predictions through experiments in post-fire settings.

 ## Past Research

+As an undergraduate, I led research on the detection and characterization of exoplanets, sub-stellar objects, and circumstellar debris disks.